 - Tarp Wing: A tarp wing provides partial coverage from the elements, especially rain.

 When combined with a fire, a partial wing can provide you with the protection and warmth needed to survive in nature for a brief period.
 It’s best to use a tarp wing as a temporary structure while you build a larger one.

 - A-Frame Tarp: An A-frame shelter is triangular in shape and typically utilizes tools such as sticks, rope, and a tarp.
 It provides protection from sun, rain, and wind, but provides little assistance in terms of insulation or warmth.

 To build an A-frame shelter, tie a string between two trees and drape the tarp over the string.
 Make sure you weight the edges of the tarp with rocks or a heavy log so that the wind doesn’t blow it away.

 - Wedge Tarp: A wedge tarp is ideal for windy conditions and can be created with limited natural resources.
 By staking or tying down the corners of your tarp and propping up the center section, you can create a makeshift shelter in no time at all.
-Creating a wedge tarp is one of the many uses of a paracord if you have one handy in your survival kit.
+Creating a wedge tarp is one of the many uses of a paracord if you have one handy in your survival gear supplies.